The Book Of Mormon Tickets - Prince Of Wales Theatre

 Do They Ever Discount Tickets To The Book Of Mormon?

-It is extremely rare to see discounts for The Book Of Mormon tickets however for midweek performances they regularly sell at face value with no booking fees during quiet periods and while there are hardly ever any 'official' discounts, prices can often fluctuate and get marked down to fill the theatre in quiet weeks.
+While it is rare to see discounts for The Book Of Mormon tickets, for midweek performances, they regularly sell at face value - with no booking fees - during quiet periods, and prices can often fluctuate and get marked down to fill the theatre in quiet weeks.

 What Is The Best Way To Find Cheap Tickets To The Book Of Mormon?